 There are 3 alternatives to crutches available on the market that can help you recover faster after knee surgery.
 They can help you enjoy some of the conveniences you had when you were able to use both of your feet.
-Here is a list of the three best alternative to crutches and reasons why they might work well for you.
+Here is a list of the three best alternatives to crutches and the reasons why they might work well for you.

 With the iWALKFree, you simply strap the device to your injured leg with your knee bent and walk much like you normally would walk.
 This device allows you to go up and down stairs with much more ease and you can also carry things as you walk.
 Since you no longer have to balance on crutches, you will find that getting around while holding things is no longer an issue.
 You might still struggle with getting dressed and taking a shower, but you no longer have to worry about who will walk the dog.

 With this device, you set your injured leg with your knee bent on the padded seat and hold on to the handlebars.
 You then scoot yourself from place to place using your good leg.
 You will find that moving from place to place is much easier and even faster.
 You will be able to keep up with your children and, though you won’t have the use of your hands, you will have a basket available in which to carry items you need to move.
 The best Knee Scooter is easy to jump on and off, so you do not have to spend extra time preparing it for your movements.
 You may also hear it referred to by a manufacturer’s name like Roll-a-bout®, Roller-Aird, or a Turning Leg Caddy.